 At present a headward eroding arm is forming from Lake Taupo and heading towards the main river.
 This arm is known as Deep Creek.
 This has been forming for many years, and its slow creep upstream continues today.

-It is thought that there is a very real possibility that the river could break out through this arm during a significant flood event.
+There is a possibility that the river could break out through this arm during a significant flood event.
 This would likely form into a permanent channel and would change the river landscape significantly.